mvuorre/bmlm/README.md

 # Install

-To install the latest stable version of bmlm, run
+To install the latest stable version of bmlm from CRAN, run

 ```r
 install.packages("bmlm")